The Ultimate Guide to Mobile App Testing in 2026

 1. Requirement Analysis

-Everything starts here.
-Before writing even a single test case, the QA team closely studies both functional and non-functional requirements.
+This is the most important part.
+Writing test cases is the least important task until every detail of the functional and non-functional requirements is considered.
 This step helps determine the scope, goals, and testing details needed to meet business standards.
 It’s the basis of a successful testing strategy.

 2. Test Planning